jkblackburn/DesktopGARP1.1.3/README.md

 # DesktopGARP1.1.3
 This repository provides the ecological niche modeling community with access to the DesktopGARP 1.1.3 Rule-set Writing and Mapping Application.
 This application runs the original 1.1.3 DesktopGARP version with the addition of writing the rule-sets from the experiment as a text file and producing a map for each model of how rules are applied to the landscape.
+The rule-set is the set of if/then logic strings relating environmental conditions to presence/absence.
+These rules are then fitted or mapped to landscape, with each rule assigning presence or absence.
+This function can be used to visualize how specific rules match specific locations.
+This was illustrated in detail in Blackburn (2006) and Joyner (2010).
+Rule-set exploraration was detailed first in McNyset (2005), then used in specific analyses in Mullins et al. (2011) and Barro et al. (2016).
+Most recently, the rule-sets were evaluated to compare environmental conditions supporting different Culicoides midges in Florida (Sloyer et al. 2018).

 These additional tools have been described in the literature in several papers: